Keeping your books in order has never been easier than with online accounting software.

 8. Reporting purchases of capital items with the wrong tax code

 If you purchase a business asset costing more than $1000, you need to report these in G10 under capital purchases in the BAS and not G11.
-Check with your accountant when in doubt.
+If in doubt, check with your accountant.

 9. Not including capital sales in G1 (Total Sales)

 This includes the sale of motor vehicles, a trade-in or office equipment.

 10. Claiming GST credits on purchases where the supplier is not registered for GST

 Check the source invoice to see if it has GST or if it is a tax invoice.
 When in doubt, go to the ABN lookup page and type in the supplier’s ABN number or look up their business name to check.